-Paul Kovacs is founder and Executive Director of the Institute for Catastrophic Loss Reduction at Western University, and the President and Chief Executive Officer of PACICC.
+Paul Kovacs is founder and Executive Director of the Institute for Catastrophic Loss Reduction at Western University, and the former President and Chief Executive Officer of PACICC.

 Since 1996 Paul has been a contributing author to the Intergovernmental Panel on Climate Change (IPCC), the world’s leading forum for the study of climate issues.
 The Panel won the 2007 Nobel Peace Prize “for their efforts to build up and disseminate greater knowledge about man-made climate change”.
 He is Canada’s leading authority on insurance and climate change and has been a contributing author to numerous international and Canadian reports on reducing the risk of loss from earthquakes, flood and severe wind.